Weddings in the Bahamas

 9. Can my pastor, priest, or rabbi perform my wedding ceremony in the Bahamas?

 - No, your pastor, priest or rabbi will not be able to perform your wedding ceremony in the Bahamas.
 They may assist in the ceremony but a local wedding minister will have to handle the signing of the legal documents and will have to declare you as husband and wife at the ceremony

 10. Can I get married on the weekend?

 - Yes, you can get married on any day you choose including Saturday and Sunday, provided you have make application and received a marriage license.
 Application for your marriage license can be made during the working days of Monday thru Friday.

-Let us know if there is any other questions you have about getting married in the Bahamas so that we can help you to make your dream wedding in the Bahamas possible
+Let us know if there is any other questions you have about having your wedding in the Bahamas and we will help you to make your dream wedding in the Bahamas possible